sruthymanohar/Terraform-statefile-on-s3/README.md

 ```sh
 To setup the tstate file in remote end initially we need an IAM user details wth s3 full access and s3 bucket
 ```
-Here I have already created a s3 bucket  "remotetfstate" for my project and I'm setting the backend to s3
+Here I  already created a s3 bucket  "remotetfstate" for my project and I'm setting the backend to s3

 ```sh
 terraform {